 Figure 5 - System Configuration Menu

 Choose Configure IP Address to display the screen shown in Figure 6.

 By default, the IP Address configuration method is "Fixed".
 Either leave it as is or choose the "DHCP" method of changing the IP address.
 If the "DHCP" option is selected, it will only take effect after the switch is connected to a network which contains a DHCP server.
-At that point, any of various network procedures must be employed to ascertain the IP Address assigned by the DHCP server.
-Otherwise, Console Port access via a serial cable can be used to learn the IP Address - as described in the Software Manual for Console Access located on the CD-ROM containing this manual.
+At that point, you must ascertain the IP Address assigned by the DHCP server.
+If your switch has no Console Port, you can find the assigned IP address with the procedure in Appendix 5.1.
+If your switch has a Console Port, you can access it via a serial cable to learn the IP Address - as described in the Software Manual for Console Access on the CD-ROM that came with your switch.

 Configure IP Address:

-Assign by ⊙ Fixed ○ DHCP
+Assign by Fixed ○ DHCP

 IP Address 192.168.92.68

 Subnet Mask 255.255.255.0

-Default Gateway 10.0.0.1
+Default Gateway 192.168.92.1

+Apply

 Figure 6 - The Default IP Address

 After the switch has been given its initial configuration, it will be ready for use in the full original LAN.
 The temporary LAN should then be dismantled and the PC re-configured to restore its original IP address.

 4.1.3 On-Screen Help

 There are many configuration screens.
 The upper-right portion of each screen contains a context-sensitive Help option.
 Clicking this option launches another browser window which contains helpful information about the current screen and which pertains to a certain product series.
-The example of Figure 7 pertains to the EI-WPMR-M Series.
+The example of Figure 7 pertains to the EISX_M Series.

 Figure 7 - Help Window

 4.1.4 Username and Password

 Each time the switch is accessed by a web browser, the Login screen of Figure 8 will appear.
+You are strongly encouraged to change the Username and Password.